AriFordsham/GHCWiki/commentary/compiler/backends/llvm/wip.md

 # Work in Progress on the LLVM Backend

 This page is meant to collect together information about people working on (or interested in working on) LLVM in GHC, and the projects they are looking at.
+See also the [state of play of the whole back end](commentary/compiler/new-code-gen).

 - David Terei is going to be at Microsoft Research for an internship to work on LLVM at the end of April
 - There is interest on working on LLVM as part of the Google Summer of Code